 ^{2:} Base IIDLE current is measured with the core off, OSCI driven with external square wave from rail to rail.
 All I/O pins are configured as inputs and pulled to VDD.
 MCLR = VDD; WDT and FSCM are disabled.
 No peripheral modules are operating and all of the Peripheral Module Disable (PMD) bits are set.

-^{3:} On-chip voltage regulator disabled (DISVREG tied to VDD).
+^{3:} On-chip voltage regulator is disabled (DISVREG is tied to VDD).

-^{4:} On-chip voltage regulator enabled (DISVREG tied to Vss).
+^{4:} On-chip voltage regulator is enabled (DISVREG is tied to Vss).
 Low-Voltage Detect (LVD) and Brown-out Detect (BOD) are enabled.